ByteBench-dev/windows_cleaner/README.md

 **Future updates**

-**Adding an option to disable windows telemetry.(Done)**
-2) Adding more optimisation options in the menu.
-3) Adding more things like common optimisations programs do.
+**Adding an option to disable windows telemetry.(Done)** **Adding more optimisation options in the menu.(Done)** **Adding more things like common optimisations programs do.(Done)**

+If anyone wants to contribute by testing this script or helping me upgrade it write me on discord at my username hitman_47_d